Arc of a Diver

-Arc of a Diver is the second solo studio album by singer/multi-instrumentalist Steve Winwood.
+Arc of a Diver is the second and breakout solo studio album by the English singer/multi-instrumentalist Steve Winwood.
 Released in 1980, Winwood played all of the instruments on the album.

-Featuring his first solo hit, "While You See a Chance" (which peaked at number 7 on the Billboard Hot 100 in the United States), this was Winwood's breakthrough album as a solo artist.
-It peaked at number 3 on the Billboard 200 album chart, establishing him as a commercially viable act.
+The lead single, "While You See a Chance" (which peaked at number 7 on the Billboard Hot 100 in the United States), was Winwood's first solo hit.
+The album peaked at number 3 on the Billboard 200 album chart, establishing Winwood as a commercially viable act.

 The cover artwork for the album is by Tony Wright.
 He took inspiration from Jazz by Henri Matisse, notably VIII: Icarus.

 Recording

-The album was recorded at Winwood's Netherturkdonic Studios, built at his farm in Gloucestershire; he played all the instruments, wrote all the music, producing and engineering it himself.
+The album was recorded at Winwood's Netherturkdonic Studios, built at his farm in Gloucestershire; he played all the instruments and wrote all the music, as well as producing and engineering the album himself.

 Critical reception

 Reviewing for The Village Voice in June 1981, Robert Christgau credited Winwood for overdubbing all his self-performed instruments, but still found his brand of "British-international groove" more atmospheric than song-oriented and ultimately "lulling".
 Robert Palmer was more enthusiastic in The New York Times, saying that Winwood has transformed himself into a "rock traditionalist" with the album.
 While highlighting "Dust" and the album's title track as "first-rate lyrics", Palmer said that "Winwood's impressive playing and arranging and utterly distinctive vocals make several of his collaborations with Will Jennings, especially the brooding 'Night Train,' almost as memorable."
 In a retrospective review for AllMusic, William Ruhlmann wrote of the album, "Utterly unencumbered by the baggage of his long years in the music business, Winwood reinvents himself as a completely contemporary artist on this outstanding album, leading off with his best solo song, 'While You See a Chance'."

 The album was included in the book 1001 Albums You Must Hear Before You Die, and was voted number 455 in the third edition (2000) of Colin Larkin's All Time Top 1000 Albums.